-One thing that works great in a summary is using numbers and bullets.
+One thing that works great in your summary is using numbers and bullets.
 They will stand out from the rest of the text and break up the text, so it won’t be as massive to read.
 You could also divide your content up into sections with headlines.

 In the end, you want to create a call to action.
-Let people know that you’re open for connecting or tell them to go to your website to read even more about how you can help them reach their goals.
+Let people know that you’re open to connecting or tell them to go to your website to read even more about how you can help them reach their goals.

 What is LinkedIn?